ViorelRobu/nodeShop/readme.md

 TODO:
-- switch from custom made templates to EJS or other Javascript templating engine
+- switch from custom made templates to EJS, mustache, handlebars, pug, JsRender or other Javascript templating engine
 - switch from json datastore to MongoDB